topproio/eslint-config-toppro/README.md

 ## Usage

-Current eslint configurations contains rules about best-practices, es6 and some node.
+Current eslint configurations contains rules about best-practices, ES6 and Node.
 First install to your project root directory.

 ```